mitric-lab/NEB/README.md

 * `--maxstep=MAXSTEP`
                       Maximum step length for BFGS optimization in Angstrom [default: 0.02]

-* `-as`, `--autostep`
-                      Scale the maximum steplength during the optimization [default: False]

-* `--alpha`
-                      "Scaling of initial Hessian.
-Reasoanable values are between 10 and 50.
-If it set to zero, the scaling will be determined from the gradients of the first step [default: 0]"

 * `--calculator=CALCULATOR`
                      Choose electronic structure program, 'g09' or 'g16'